Published on July 22nd, 2014 | by Peter Young4

 1. Unplug your fridge or turn the power off at the breaker.
 If you’re going to be working near any sort of an electric motor, it’s best to make sure that there is no power running to it while your working in or around it.
 After all, safety first!
 To get to the power cord you might have to pull the fridge away from the wall.
 Once you’ve found the plug, simply unplug it.
 If you elect to turn the power off at the breaker, simply open up the home’s breaker panel and find the switch that controls the power to fridge and flip it to the off position (it should be labeled).

-4. Scrub both the protective grate and coils or fan.
+4. Scrub the protective grate and GENTLY clean the coils and/or fan.
 By now, it should be very apparent just what needs to be scrubbed.
 So take your stiff brush and remove any dust or other debris as best you can.
 Be sure to remove as much as you can, since any left over dust or debris will prevent the condenser coil from working as efficiently as possible.
-However, be careful not to dent or damage any coils in the process.
-It might also be a good idea to dawn your dust mask before starting this process.
+However, be careful to do this gently so as not to dent or damage any coils in the process.

 5. Clean up.
 Now that you’ve likely created a giant dust bunny on your floor, take your vacuum and run it both on and around the condenser coils or fan.
 Be sure to suck up any debris that has fallen down onto the floor during the cleaning process.
 Remember, the idea is to remove as much of the debris as possible.
 After you’ve gone over the area once, take your flashlight and give your coils or fan a thorough visual inspection.
 You may have to go back and re-scrub any areas that were particularly dirty.